 In addition, the Company recognises that any genuine commitment of detecting and preventing actual or suspected unethical, unlawful, illegal, wrongful or other improper conduct must include a mechanism whereby employees can report their concerns freely without fear, reprisal or intimidation.
 Accordingly, the Company has adopted a Whistle Blowing Policy which has been disseminated to all Directors and employees of the Group.
-The Whistle Blowing Policy is available on the Company's website at www. ttransform.com.my and was last reviewed and updated on 11 March 2021.
+The Whistle Blowing Policy is available on the Company's website at www.ttransform.com.my.